xpilot-project/docs/docs/system-requirements.md

 * Operating System:
   * **Windows** Microsoft Windows 10, 64-bit only.
-  * **MacOS** macOS 10.12 or newer, 64-bit only.
+  * **macOS** macOS 10.12 or newer, 64-bit only.
 Successfully tested with macOS Catalina.
   * **Linux** 64-bit only. xPilot is built on Ubuntu 20.04; therefore, it should run on any modern Linux distribution.

 * [X-Plane 11.50](http://x-plane.com/) (or newer), with suitable graphics hardware.